 The bluegill is a colorful sunfish with an olive green, saucer-shaped body.
 It lives in lakes, ponds, streams and other freshwater bodies throughout the Chesapeake Bay watershed.

 The bluegill has a compressed, saucer-shaped body.
 It is mostly olive green with an orange to yellowish belly and bluish-purple iridescence on its cheeks.
 It has black earflaps and faint vertical bars on its sides.
 Its slightly forked tail fin has rounded lobes.
 The dorsal fin has about 10 spines on the front portion, and the back portion is rounded with a dark smudge at the base.
 Bluegill usually grow 4 to 6 inches in length, but can grow to 12 inches long.

-Bluegill live in shallow, protected freshwater tributaries such as lakes, ponds, reservoirs, streams, creeks and river coves, usually staying close to the shoreline.
-They can be found in brackish waters as well.
-They prefer quiet, slow-moving waters with lots of vegetation and a sandy, muddy or gravel bottom.
+Shallow, protected freshwater tributaries such as lakes, ponds, reservoirs, streams, creeks and river coves; usually stays close to the shoreline.
+Can be found in brackish waters as well.
+Prefers quiet, slow-moving waters with lots of vegetation and a sandy, muddy or gravel bottom.
 In winter, schools form in deeper river channels.

 Common in freshwater tributaries throughout the Chesapeake Bay watershed.

 The bluegill eats a variety of small organisms, including insects, crayfish and bits of vegetation.